comp423-25s/comp423-25s.github.io/docs/resources/exercises/sp00-epic-stories.md

+# Sprint 0 - Week 0 - An Epic Tale of Short Stories

 ## Agile Team Kickoff: Feature Design Document

-Your team will collaborate to create an initial design document outlining your feature.
-This task will guide your team through the first Agile sprint and help you clearly define your project's scope, purpose, and value.
+Your team will collaborate to create an initial design document outlining the _epic_ of your feature.
+This task will guide your team through the planning of first Agile sprint and help you clearly define your project's scope, purpose, and value.
 Begin by creating a shared Google Doc for initial brainstorming and drafting.
 Ultimately, this document will be converted into a markdown file (`feature-design.md`) in your team's repository under the `docs` directory.

+For features, please see our [Call for Projects](./sp00-cfp.md) this Spring 2025.
+We are integrating AI functionality into the CSXL web application!
+All features must utilize the OpenAI LLM API in some way that adds intelligence to <csxl.unc.edu>.

 **Important Note on AI:**
 Generative AI tools (e.g., ChatGPT, Bard) are strictly prohibited in crafting your design document.
 This exercise focuses on teamwork, critical thinking, communication, and a thorough understanding of the problem you aim to solve.
 Detection of generative AI writing in submissions risks a team score of 0% for this sprint.